Skip to main content

 Below are several frequently asked questions about BYU's Center for Animation.

-If you have a question that is not covered on this page, please contact us here or call (801) 422-2819 to reach the BYU College of Fine Arts and Communication department.
+If you have a question that is not covered on this page, please contact us at cfanim@cs.byu.edu, call (801) 422-7323 to reach the BYU Design Department, or call (801) 422-3027 for the BYU Computer Science Department.

 Frequently Asked Questions

-• You do not need to be a member of the Church of Jesus Christ of Latter-Day Saints to be accepted into BYU or into the BYU Animation Program.
-However, if you are non-LDS, you will still be required to live the BYU Honor Code and complete the University General Education requirements which include various math, English, history, and religion courses (see Course Map).
-Many non-LDS students have been a part of the Animation Program in the past and have made great contributions to the program and to the industry.
+• You do not need to be a member of The Church of Jesus of Latter Day Saints to be accepted into BYU or the BYU Animation Program.
+However, if you are not a member of the Church, you will still be required to live the BYU Honor Code and complete the University General Education requirements.
+Such requirements include various math, English, history, and religion courses.

 • The application process and how we evaluate value is as follows: 5-10 figure drawings counts (40%), Sketchbook counts (15%), Traditional animation sample counts (15%), 3D Models (2 to 5 of them) (30%).
 We are looking for solid drawing and animating skills.
 Although many students want to focus on computer animation we believe that all types of animation have their foundation in solid drawing and traditional animation.
 The type of figure drawing we are looking for is precise figure drawing from an illustrator’s perspective.
 Precise observational drawing that shows the proper shapes, proportions and use of line.
 We are not as concerned about tightly rendered drawings (highly shaded) as we are looking for a student who knows how to use and control line.
 Classic Illustration teachers such as Andrew Loomis or Bridgeman are good sources of study.
 Sketchbooks -We love to see students who are studying and drawing from life.
 Students can grow greatly by carrying a sketchbook with them and practice drawing as much and as often as they can.
 Drawing at the mall, in the library, at the zoo or in any location that allows you to observe life is a great way to develop your skills.
 Animation – a traditional animation sample that shows a firm understanding and use of some of the basic principles of animation.
 This can be developed and created in our VAANM 160 Intro to Animation class.